Skip to main content

 Wrong Kind of Plastic Cups

-Most common plastic cups, like the popular red ones that are easily cracked and are made from #6 plastic, do not belong in your recycling cart.
+Most common plastic cups, like the popular red ones Toby Keith sang about, are made from #6 plastic and do not belong in your recycling cart.
+These brittle plastic cups shatter easily and the shards get mixed in with good recyclable glass.

 Cups that are made from #1, #2, and #5 plastic are okay if they are empty, clean, and dry.